Aethaeryn/wesnoth-umc/README.md

 -----

-This is a collection of some of the user-made content (UMC) that I have written for the game The Battle for Wesnoth.
+This is a collection of some of the user-made content (UMC) that I have written for [The Battle for Wesnoth](https://wesnoth.org).
 Each directory is or will eventually be on the add-on server as a separate add-on, but they are kept in one repository here for convenience.
 The add-ons are designed to run on both the latest stable version (1.12) and the latest development version (1.13) of Wesnoth, with some code that only runs on 1.13.
 None of them have been published for 1.12 or 1.13 yet because they are undergoing heavy rewrites.

 Not every add-on of mine is currently here, but every add-on I have worked on recently (since 2015) is.
 Ones that rely on large amounts of